pdfjs-express/custom-annotation-samples/README.md

-# custom-annotation-samples
+# Custom annotation samples

-A repo containing examples on creating custom annotations
+A repo containing examples on creating custom annotations in PDF.js Express.